rishikapadia/FlashScan/README.md

 FlashScan
 =========

 iOS Flashcards that can convert pictures to text.
-Utilizes an study algorithm to optimize memorization.
+Implements a study algorithm to optimize memorization.